pawelngei/alxd.org/content/18en_neuroon_analysis_results.md

 (this is my personal opinion)

-Winding up several months of research, tweaking the code, trying to make sense of the data, wondering if *that* method is statistically significant giving I've just used *that* transform from version 0.15.3 - I can say I'm happy I could have done that.
+Winding up several months of research, tweaking the code, trying to make sense of the data, wondering if every method is statistically significant - I can say I'm happy I could have done that.
 No one paid me - quite the opposite, I rented the hospital lab and PSG with my own money - yet still, it was worth it.

+I'd like for everyone to make their own opinion on NeuroOn by reading this pretty detailed analysis, checking my computations and logic.
+Personally I consider NeuroOn to be a failed project, not researched enough from the start, running mostly on daring marketing promising the impossible.

-I'd like to show you that real innovation requires research.
-It's tedious, takes much more time than you've previously expected and it's nothing like the startup community has promised you.
+Real innovation requires research.
+It's tedious, takes much more time than  the startup community promises.
 But it's honest - and it's the only way that yields any results.

-I consider startups and Kickstarter campaigns like IntelClinic's NeuroOn deeply harmful.
-Promising a product that you haven't even checked is possible to build is just plain lying.
-Spending more money on marketing campaigns than actual, peer-reviewed research is just scamming.

-There are much better aspirations than founding a startup.
-If you're really interested in changing the world and improving something, think about hackerspaces.
-Build technology with your own hands, share the knowledge and see the impact it makes.

-I hope my next project will help you with that.
+I consider startups similar to Intelclinic deeply harmful for everyone - customers don't get what they pay for, investors are being misguided about what they support, researchers see their work being abused for the sake of a marketing campaign, and finally the society is being manipulated to see some kind of progress and hope in all that.

+At the same time as NeuroOn, another neuro-device was put on Kickstarter - OpenBCI[^openbci].
+It's a small open hardware EEG amplifier allowing students, hackers and researchers to conduct their own experiments much cheaper than with university equipment.
+It didn't promise to make everyone's life better and it wasn't marketed as well as the IntelClinic's product.
+Despite earning much less money, OpenBCI delivered a device fulfilling all their promises.

+When it comes to real progress and innovation, I'm much more inclined to believe researchers, hackers and makers showing whitepapers and working prototypes first, not shiny and well-marketed startups.

 ### Footnotes